smangalik/primal-beliefs-modeling/README.md

 **(2) Extracting BERT embeddings:**
  + Details:
 In this step, we feed the processed data to BERT model to extract BERT embeddings.
 We used the large version of BERT, which has 24 transformers layers, 16 attention heads, 1024 hidden dimensions.
-Thorough details of the BERT model used can be found here in its original paper at [https://arxiv.org/abs/1810.04805].
-The implementation and pretrained weights of the original BERT are downloaded from [https://huggingface.co/docs/transformers/model_doc/bert] (a widely used library for NLP transformers models).
-The embeddings of each sentence are computed by taking the means of the 4 layers of BERT, across all words in a sentence.
+Details of the BERT model used can be found here in its original paper at [https://arxiv.org/abs/1810.04805].
+The implementation and pretrained weights of the original BERT were downloaded from [https://huggingface.co/docs/transformers/model_doc/bert] (a widely used library for NLP transformers models).
+The embeddings of each sentence are computed by taking the mean of the last 4 layers of BERT, across all words in a sentence.
  + Command:
 ```
 python3 extract_BERT_embeddings.py \